redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 ### Important Notes:
 - **Solidity Version:** Ensure your smart contract uses Solidity version 0.8.4 or higher.
 If using an older version, refer to the manual payload method.
-- **Testing Environment:** Avoid using Remix for testing RedStone oracles as it doesn't support the required transaction modifications.
+- **Testing Environment:** Remix is not supported for testing RedStone Oracles.
 - **Upgradability:** Implement an upgradability mechanism (e.g., multisig or DAO) for your contracts to quickly replace data providers if needed.
 - **Examples:** You can see examples of the `@redstone-finance/evm-connector` usage in our [dedicated repo with examples](https://github.com/redstone-finance/redstone-evm-examples).